Brazelton-Lab/bio_utils/source/index.rst

 =========

 bio_utils' operates under the :download:`GPLv3 License <LICENSE.txt>` and may
-be edited and redistributed as per the license.
+be edited and redistributed as per that license.